ePages-de/epages-docs/_posts/2016/2016-12-01-7-steps-to-api.md

 As a software developer you're aware of the gap between the defined requirements from stakeholders and the final production-ready software.
 This divergence should be as small as possible.
-When creating an API there could be a similar gap between API developer and API user, such as Frontend Developers.
+When creating an API there could be a similar gap between API developer and API user, such as your Frontend colleages or even developers from other companies if it is a public API.

-* In the best case, let the Frontend Developers describe the requirements themselves.
+* In the best case, let the users of your API describe the requirements themselves.
-* Use [Test-driven development](http://wiki.c2.com/?TestDrivenDevelopment): define which REST response you assume to get as a response.
+* Use [Test-driven development](http://wiki.c2.com/?TestDrivenDevelopment): Specify the expected responses and write a test checking them.
-* In Jira (or your preferred collaboration software) use labels in tasks and stories to show whether this issue should be defined by a Frontend Developer.
+* Have a look how competitors define similar API's and don't reinvent the wheel  (Principle of Least Surprise).

-## 2 Provide documentation
+## 2 Secure your API

-Changes to the API need notification and proper information cycles.
-This is quite important for breaking changes such as deleting or renaming payload attributes.

-* Define a version and [version system](http://wiki.c2.com/?VersionNumber) for your API.
-Create a new version on introducing a breaking change.
-* Check how API versioning is solved in other companies, e.g. [Microsoft](https://msdn.microsoft.com/en-us/library/azure/gg592580.aspx), [Amazon](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/CommonParameters.html), [Twitter](https://dev.twitter.com/rest/public) or [Facebook](https://developers.facebook.com/docs/apps/versions).
-* Provide proper and up-to-date [API documentation](https://developer.epages.com/apps).
-* Inform the users regularly about API changes with a [change log](https://developer.epages.com/apps/change-log) and release notes.
-* Check how others handle their release notes: [WordPress](https://codex.wordpress.org/WordPress_Versions), [Mozilla](https://www.mozilla.org/en-US/firefox/releases/), [GIMP](https://www.gimp.org/release-notes/gimp-2.6.html) or [Ubuntu](https://wiki.ubuntu.com/Releases).

-## 3 Provide an SDK

-A public API should be usable outside of the company by other developers.
-It's recommended to provide an SDK (for common programming languages) to simplify handling the code for external developers.

-* Make the SDK code public.
-External developers can extend the code later on.

-At [ePages](https://developer.epages.com), we currently have 4 SDKs: [Ruby](https://developer.epages.com/apps/ruby-gem), Python, Java, and [PHP](https://developer.epages.com/apps/php-client).

-## 4 Use automation services

-There are lots of to do's in order to build and rollout releases.
-These tasks always have to be done in the same order and with the same requirements.

-* Use tools to automate deployment, test, and integration processes.
-At [ePages](http://www.epages.com/en/) we use [Jenkins](https://jenkins.io/) and [CirleCi](https://circleci.com/).
-* Integrate these tools into your daily work.
-There are plugins for [GitHub](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Plugin) and [Confluence](https://marketplace.atlassian.com/plugins/nl.avisi.confluence.plugins.git-plugin/server/overview).
+You will need an authorization process to control the access to the API.
+Depending on your business case you can also think about different scopes to restrict the usage of certain API calls based on the account.

+* If you want to build a public API, the [OAuth2](https://oauth.net/2/) authorization flow is a good choice.
+* Think about using [JSON Web Token](https://jwt.io/) which have some nice advantages (the token itself can contain user information).

-## 5 Implement flexible API call limits
+## 3 Implement flexible API call limits

 API calls have different objectives.
 These objectives will be called at different times.